 About Northern Beaches Christian School

-Within their world-class facilities, the school’s vision for every student is to develop a love of learning.
+The School fosters a love for learning, with dedicated teaching staff who recognise that excellence looks different for every student.
+It warmly welcomes all families and strives to build a nurturing culture that encourages learning, growth, wellbeing, connection and belonging.
 It celebrates the efforts and success of their students, whether high achievers or those who have overcome adversity, to do more than they thought possible.

 - Ages: Pre-K to Year 12